Grants & Grant Management

 Many districts are developing or adapting openly licensed resources.
 As a result, we have a tremendous opportunity to share resources across districts and reduce duplication of efforts.
 These small, competitive grants are provided to districts developing their own OER core or unit-level instructional materials.

-The Rural Education Initiave (Title V, Part B) is a suite of federal programs designed to address the unique needs of rural local education agencies (LEAs).
+The Rural Education Initiative is a suite of federal programs designed to address the unique needs of rural local education agencies (LEAs).
 These LEAs frequently lack personnel and resources needed to compete for federal competitive grants and often receive formula allocations that are too small to be used effectively for their intended purposes.

-The Student Support and Academic Enrichment (Title IV, Part A) Program provides funding to improve students’ academic achievement by increasing school district capacity.
+The Student Support and Academic Enrichment program provides funding to improve students’ academic achievement by increasing school district capacity.
 This helps to provide all students with access to a well-rounded education, improve school conditions for student learning and increase the use of technology to enhance the academic achievement and digital literacy of all students.